 ACTUALLY ACTING YOUTH THEATRE

-Actually Acting Youth Theatre is all about fostering young actors across Adelaide.
+Actually Acting Youth Theatre is an award winning training theatre company that is all about fostering young actors across Adelaide.
 We rehearse and perform straight acting plays, not musical theatre.
 We choose scripts that stretch and teach our actors, encouraging them to take risks and make strong choices, but also entertain our audiences.
 It's fabulous to see friends and families supporting their loved ones, but equally exciting when people attend our shows simply because they know it will be good value as a stand alone production.

 We have three productions per year - in April, July & October school holidays and hold auditions around six weeks prior.
 These productions consist of 2 one-act plays, and are open to anyone within the appropriate age range (differs as per the production).
 We then cast up to 16 actors per play, based on suitability and potential.
 We choose both dramatic and comedic plays.

 Any young person who would like to learn more and gain confidence.
 We are a training theatre company - much like weekly classes, except during school holidays.
 We call it an acting intensive!
 Even the best musical theatre performer needs to know how to act, and this sort of work can also assist with public speaking and improving self confidence for all young people.

 We have worked with actors with loads of stage experience and very little.
 We keep the numbers low so we can get to know each participant and work individually with them to ensure they get the most out of the experience.

 The audition experience is an educational process with Actually Acting, filled with tips, support and encouragement.